 In December 2018, the Banco Montepio Group sold its 45.8 per cent. holding in BTM, reducing its international branches by 10.
-For further information, please refer to section "- International Activity".
+For further information, please refer to section "International Activity".

-In May 2019, Montepio Investimento S.A. was relaunched with a new brand, called Banco de Empresas Montepio (Banco BEM).
-This new project aims to bring together Banco de Empresas Montepio's corporate banking and investment banking in one entity, presenting an integrated offering in the areas of corporate finance, debt and equity capital markets, advisory, structured finance, equity and debt distribution along with lending services.
+In May 2019, Montepio Investimento S.A. was relaunched with a new brand - Banco de Empresas Montepio (BEM) - with the aim of bringing together corporate and investment banking in a single entity, presenting an integrated offering in corporate finance, debt and equity capital markets, advisory, structured finance, equity and debt distribution and credit services.